Can the FTB File a Return for You? (Substitute Returns in California)

 The FTB has the authority to file a Substitute Return (SFR) on your behalf — and when they do, they don’t give you the benefit of deductions, exemptions, or credits.
 The result?
 You’ll owe far more than you should, and you may be hit with penalties, interest, and aggressive collections.

-This guide breaks down exactly what substitute returns are, how they’re triggered, and how Orange County taxpayers can correct or reverse them before the FTB starts garnishing wages or levying bank accounts.
+This guide breaks down exactly what substitute returns are, how they’re triggered, and how Orange County taxpayers can replace an FTB substitute return with an accurate filing before the FTB starts garnishing wages or levying bank accounts.

 📌 What Is a Substitute Return (SFR)?